redcode/Z80/documentation/Introduction.rst

 The interrupt mode 0 executes an instruction supplied to the CPU via the data bus.
 Real Z80 chips can execute any instruction, even illegal ones, and also long sequences of ``DDh/FDh`` prefixes, although most existing hardware only uses a few instructions from the control transfer groups.

 The library includes two different implementations of this interrupt mode: full, which emulates everything, and reduced, which emulates only the ``jp WORD``, ``call WORD`` and ``rst N`` instructions.

-Enabling the full implementation can increase the size of the library by 1 or 2 KB approximately (depending on the target ISA and the executable format).
+Enabling the full implementation of the interrupt mode 0 can increase the size of the library by 1 or 2 KB approximately (depending on the target ISA and the executable format).

 Package maintainers should enable the full implementation of the interrupt mode 0.

 Q
 -

-Q is an abstraction of certain ALU data involved in the computation of the flags.
-Instructions that do not modify the flags set Q to ``0``, while those that do so copy the final value of the F register to Q. The state of Q affects the undocumented flags X and Y in the ``ccf`` and ``scf`` instructions.
+Q is an abstraction of certain ALU data related to flag computation.
+Instructions that modify the flags copy the final value of the F register to Q, while those that do not modify the flags set Q to zero.
+The state of Q affects the undocumented flags X and Y in the ``ccf`` and ``scf`` instructions.
 This occurs on Z80 CPUs from Zilog and most other manufacturers.

 Enabling the implementation of this feature adds code to update the value of Q in each instruction and interrupt response, which slightly increases the size of the library and, depending on the target ISA and the specific microarchitecture of the host CPU, can result in a performance loss of up to 2.4%.

-Package maintainers should however enable the implementation of the Q, as it is necessary for the emulator to pass all tests.
+Package maintainers should however enable the implementation of Q, as it is necessary for the emulator to pass all tests.

 Special RESET
 -------------